// methodology and sources

 Population

 The Bitcoin scenarios are illustrative arithmetic against historical BTC/CAD prices.
 Past performance does not predict future results.
 This site does not recommend Bitcoin, advise on Heritage Fund allocations, or endorse any sovereign wealth fund policy.
+It does not address custody, and a government holding Bitcoin would face real key-management and seizure questions this experiment does not solve.

 What it does say: Alberta has been the largest net contributor to Canadian federal revenue per capita for fifteen years running.
 That is a published, audited, sovereign-level fact.
 What Alberta does with that fact is up to Albertans.